 Additionally, polling has shown that US adults, regardless of age or race, overwhelmingly want to see funding for police increase or stay about the same.
 In September 2021, just 15% of US adults said that spending on police should be decreased.

-We also need to fund law enforcement like the core function of government they are.
+We also need to fund law enforcement like the core function of government it is.
 However, instead of clear and transparent appropriations, many police budgets across the country rely significantly on fines, fees, and forfeitures that are collected and enforced by law enforcement.
 This warps the core functions of police and can cause significant tensions between them and the communities they serve.
 We must fund law enforcement through means that do not distort their objectives because every minute they spend on revenue-generating activities is a minute they are not spending on solving or preventing serious crime.

 Rampant and unchecked criminal activity destroys economic opportunity in our communities and creates barriers to people realizing the American Dream.
 Policing that dedicates necessary resources to preventing and solving serious crime is critical for our neighborhoods to realize their full potential.
 However, we task law enforcement with far too many responsibilities that go beyond the core functions of protecting and serving the public, leaving less time to devote to these core missions.